sammyt/saucer/README.md

-just a few thoughts right now.
+The beginings of a non-intrusive templating library.

 also, some terrible names! names are hard.